 Soccer's transfer market is broad and complex, and can involve any player, or even any manager too.
 Current EPL managers José Mourinho, Brendan Rogers and Roberto Martinez were involved in high profile signings for the most-coveted jobs on any football team.
 But of course, it's the players who make the plays and are always the focus.

 This long process begins with clubs sending the league all the documents related to the transfer, such as a player contract, transfer agreement, a country work permit if needed, and international clearance if the player is located abroad.
-Just like what we have here when there's trades and signings here, any transfer isn't made official until all the signing work has been done, and players passing a physical examination
+Just like what we have here when there's trades and signings here, any transfer isn't made official until all the signing work has been done, and players passing a physical examination.

 A number of high profile transfers got derailed in the physical room, most notably Ruud van Nistelrooy when he appeared to go from PSV in French Liege 1 to Manchester United in 2000, only for knee problems encountered just before being introduced at Old Trafford sidelined him for the season and postponed his arrival by one year.